About Center for Workers’ Rights

 Who We Help

 The Center is open to all workers regardless of immigration status.
-Income guidelines determine eligibility to receive our free and reduced-rate legal services.
+Income guidelines determine eligibility to receive our free legal services.
 We assist those workers most vulnerable to workplace abuse, including undocumented immigrants, pregnant people, caregivers, people of color, victims of domestic violence, and members of the LGBTQ community.
 We focus our work on the greater Sacramento area.

 2022 Center for Workers' Rights Service Map